-Sustain is a powerful alliance of organisations and communities working together for a better system of food, farming and fishing, and cultivating the movement for change.
+Sustain is a powerful alliance of organisations and communities working together for a better system of food and farming, and cultivating the movement for change.

 Together, we advocate food and agriculture policies and practices that enhance the health and welfare of people and animals, improve the working and living environment, enrich society and culture, and promote equity.